Girls Dem Sugar

-Girls Dem Sugar is a reggae fusion song by Jamaican deejay Beenie Man and features singer-songwriter Mýa.
-The track was produced by The Neptunes for Davis' 2000 studio album Art and Life and inspired and conceptualized from his 1997 Jamaican hit single "Who Am I (Sim Simma)".
-"Girls Dem Sugar" was written by Beenie Man, Chad Hugo, and Pharrell Williams.
+Girls Dem Sugar is a song by Jamaican deejay Beenie Man featuring American singer Mya.
+The track was produced by The Neptunes for Davis' 2000 studio album Art and Life and inspired and conceptualized from his 1997 hit single "Who Am I (Sim Simma)".
+"Girls Dem Sugar" was written by Beenie Man, Pharrell Williams, and Chad Hugo.
 The song was also released on the perfect edition of Mýa's fifth studio album, Sugar & Spice (2008).

 "Girls Dem Sugar" was released September 14, 2000 in the United States as the second single from Davis 2000 studio album Art and Life.
 The single achieved minor successes on Billboards Hot 100 chart; peaking at No. 54 and No. 16 on Billboards Hot R&B/Hip-Hop Songs chart.
 The single was a success internationally; it peaked at No. 13 in the United Kingdom.
 The song was included on Billboard's 12 Best Dancehall & Reggaeton Choruses of the 21st Century at number seven and ranked 84th on Billboard's 100 Greatest Songs of 2000 list.